BuvinJT/distbuilder/docs/LowLevel.md

 simply run the build script directly from the terminal when employing isDebug.

+Note: On Windows, when using this option in combination with isElevated enabled, if you are not already running as an admin, you will not see the debugging output until the executable has terminated.

 ### runPy

 Upon creating a Python obfuscation, you may wish the